Republicans signal no quick moves on guns despite Trump push

 Republican Senator John Kennedy told reporters he was skeptical that any gun control legislation will advance soon.

 “So far, there’s been a lot of chopping but I don’t see any chips flying.
-And I‘m not sure that’s going to change,” Kennedy said, noting Americans “feel passionately” about their constitutional rights on gun ownership.
+And I’m not sure that’s going to change,” Kennedy said, noting Americans“feel passionately” about their constitutional rights on gun ownership.

 Cornyn, who sat beside Trump during his free-flowing, televised meeting on Wednesday, told reporters he believes his modest proposal to improve the background check system for gun buyers was more pragmatic than the more ambitious approach Trump appeared to back.